vavanv/job-tracker/README.md

 - Use "Clear Filters" to reset all filters

 ### Managing Applications
-1. **Editing**: Click the three-dot menu on any application card and select "Edit"
+1. **Editing**: Click the three-dot menu on any application card or in the data grid and select "Edit"
 2. **Duplicating**: Use the "Duplicate" option from the context menu to create a copy
 3. **Deleting**: Select "Delete" from the context menu to remove an application
+4. **Grid View**: Switch to data grid view for advanced sorting, filtering, and pagination
+5. **Bulk Operations**: Use Settings page for bulk data operations (import, export, clean)
-4. Modify information as needed and click "Update" to save changes
+6. Modify information as needed and click "Update" to save changes

+### Settings & Data Management
+1. **Import Data**: Upload JSON files to import applications
+2. **Export Data**: Download your applications as JSON for backup
+3. **Generate Mock Data**: Create 50 sample applications for testing
+4. **Clean Data**: Remove all applications (useful for starting fresh)
+5. **Debug Tools**: Access IndexedDB debugging tools at `/debug-db.html`

 ## Project Structure